jollyoldsaintnixon/TaxSpendingVisualization/README.md

 ## Bonus Feature

   At least 3 states must be implemented in order for the beta to be released.
 Ability to compare sub-category tax data will be added as a bonus.
-Any other state, territory, or city will follow in the bonus features.
+Comparison across different years will be a bonus feature.

 ### Resources